akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "My father was mocked as the 'Tanner's Grandson' by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it."

 Henry's eyes scanned the far wall, unseeing.
-"I had no lands.
+"They called me Lackland, for I had not a foot of earth to call mine.
 My father gave me silver and told me to wait.
 I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
 I did not ask for a marriage to buy my way to the throne."

 The hall was still.
 Men who had grumbled over the cost of the Welsh campaign and the “aid” for the Empress’s wedding held their tongues.
 The King was leaving for Normandy in a fortnight, and when a king crossed the water, whispers multiplied.